-The crew performed lift station maintenance; performed annual testing of equipment (“hot sticks”); and performed other system maintenance.
+The crew performed lift station maintenance; repaired a streetlight fixture on Pickett Street; and performed other system maintenance.

-The crew assisted the Lakewood Water District replacing master meters at the interties on Steilacoom Boulevard and Old Military Road; flushed sewer mains; continued clean-up from water related events; and performed other maintenance activities.
+The crew assisted the Lakewood Water District replacing master meters at the interties on Steilacoom Boulevard and Old Military Road; continued clean-up from water related events; changed filters in the lift stations after the heavy rains; and performed other maintenance activities.